Chicken Coop Size Calculator

 Here is a tabulated version of how to find how much coop space per chicken:

-frequent during the day
+Space the chickens will frequent during the day

-Make sure that, even though we've determined the recommended space in units of area, the chickens also have a reasonable amount of headroom for our chicken coop to have proper ventilation and to not overcrowd the space.
+Make sure that, even though we've determined the recommended space in units of area, the chickens also have a reasonable amount of headroom for our chicken coop to have proper ventilation and not overcrowd the space.

 How do you use our chicken coop size calculator?